suyash04-24/Zaptro/README.md

 ## ✨ Overview

-**Zayrah** is a full-featured eCommerce platform where users can explore products, manage carts, and place secure orders.
+**Zaptro** is a full-featured eCommerce platform where users can explore products, manage carts, and place secure orders.
 Admins can manage inventory, view orders, and oversee platform analytics — all within a clean and intuitive UI.

 ---